El Chavo del Ocho (character): Appearance

-Name
+Personal name

-In December 2016, a rumor began to circulate on the Internet, according to which in the book El Diario del Chavo del Ocho (The Diary of El Chavo del Ocho), written by Gómez Bolaños in 1995, his real name is revealed: Rodolfo Pietro Filiberto Raffaelo Guglielmi, however said rumor was denied by official sources since, on the contrary, said book emphasizes on several occasions that he lacks a name.
+In December 2016, theories circulated the Internet regarding the personal name of El Chavo, which was never revealed in the television series.
+According to these theories, El Chavo's real name is revealed in the book El Diario del Chavo del Ocho (The Diary of El Chavo del Ocho), which was written by Gómez Bolaños in 1995: Rodolfo Pietro Filiberto Raffaelo Guglielmi.
+However, this theory was discredited by the producers of the series, who emphasized that the same book states the character has no name.

-It was difficult for me to start a conversation with him, since it was obvious that my questions provoked the natural suspicion of someone who is accustomed to receiving very little—almost nothing, I would say—from others.
+It was difficult for me to start a conversation with him, since it was obvious that my questions provoked the natural suspicion of someone who is accustomed to receiving very little — almost nothing, I would say — from others.